“Understanding Life Backwards” in Two Old Photographs – By Dave Powell

 • Since the photos in this article were film prints, they don’t have EXIF or geotagging data.
 Twenty years (or more) after digital images are captured, that extra information may prove invaluable for unraveling one’s past.

 • And Harry Callahan was right.
-Understanding life often requires looking backwards into a clouded view that “darkroom oracles” might help clarify.
+Understanding life often requires looking backwards into a clouded view that “darkroom oracles” like photo negatives, prints and digital files might help clarify.

-Thirty years after this story’s central event, I migrated from technology journalism to writing user manuals for companies like PictureTel, 3Com, Syberworks, Kurzweil Technologies, Polaroid, and Phillips Medical Systems’ ultrasound-scanner division.
+And thirty years after my heart briefly stopped, I migrated from technology journalism to writing user manuals for companies like PictureTel, 3Com, Syberworks, Kurzweil Technologies, Polaroid, and Phillips Medical Systems’ ultrasound-scanner division.
 At Phillips, I quickly became their development engineers’ favorite test subject.
-And their scans of my heart and lungs were still so clear that when they wanted to test new systems or features, they’d send for “the guy with the glass chest.”
+That’s because their scans of my heart and lungs were still so clear that when they wanted to test new systems or features, they’d send for “the guy with the glass chest.”

 –Dave Powell is a Westford, Mass., writer and avid amateur photographer.